 I would recommend having your students attend one of the information sessions to learn about the different study abroad programs.
 Once they attend a session, they can meet with a Study Abroad Peer Advisor who can help them determine which program options might work best for them.
 The Study Abroad office can be found in The Hub.

-I would recommend having your student attend one of the information sessions to learn about the different study abroad programs.
-Once they attend a session, they can meet with a Study Abroad Peer Advisor who can help them determine which program best works for them.
-The Study Abroad office can be found on The Hub.
-My daughter went with a UF sponsored program.
-As an advertising major, she could have chosen the College of Journalism & Communications program that goes to London & Greece during summer A. The students take UF courses taught by UF faculty and they receive UF GPA credit.
-She wanted a longer study abroad experience so opted for semester-long Warrington College of Business Administration program in Madrid.
-She is taking one online UF business course as well as two courses focusing on Spanish business, language, and culture which meets both her gen ed requirements and her business minor credit requirements.
-She did all of the applications and handled all of the planning for the program, occasionally calling me for support and the usual “Mom” questions.
+My daughter did end up traveling with a UF sponsored program.
+As an advertising major, she could have chosen the College of Journalism & Communications summer program.
+The students take UF courses taught by UF faculty and they receive UF GPA credit.
+She ultimately decided that she wanted a longer study abroad experience and opted for a semester-long Warrington College of Business program in Madrid.
+She took one online UF business course along with two courses focusing on Spanish business, language, and culture which met both her Gen Ed and Business Minor credit requirements.
+She handled all of the applications and planning for the program, occasionally calling me for support and the usual “Mom” questions.
 You know — those questions that only YOU get asked: “Mom, what’s my passport number?”